Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants will look to get the better of Andrew Abbott, the Cincinnati Reds' starting pitcher, on Monday at 9:45 PM ET.
+Brandon Williamson will start for the Cincinnati Reds against LaMonte Wade Jr and the San Francisco Giants on Tuesday at 9:45 PM ET.

-The favored Giants have -135 moneyline odds against the underdog Reds, who are listed at +115.
-The game's over/under is set at 8 runs.
+Oddsmakers list the Giants as -165 moneyline favorites, while giving the underdog Reds +140 moneyline odds to win.
+An 8-run over/under has been listed for the matchup.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.